Finding jobs for people with cerebral palsy might seem like a daunting task, but CP shouldn’t stop you from having a fulfilling career.

 Some prominent job networks for people with cerebral palsy include:

-They help make it easy for individuals with CP to connect with employers.
+They help make it easier for individuals with CP to connect with employers.

-However, people with cerebral palsy can and should apply for any job they feel qualified for.
+However, people with cerebral palsy can and should apply for any job they feel they would be able to physically perform and are qualified for.
+If you feel that you are able to perform a job with reasonable accommodations, confidently advocate for yourself and your abilities.

 Check out the video below to see how Chris found a career in software engineering, wrote his own book, and started a YouTube channel with non-verbal cerebral palsy!